Tett Centre's Creativity Studios

 Renting a Creativity Studio

-The Tett Centre for Creativity and Learning offers eight individual artist studios for rent.
+The Tett Centre for Creativity & Learning offers eight individual artist studios for rent.
 When a Creativity Studio Artist terminates their lease, we publish a call for applications and accept proposals from artists interested in renting the available studio.
 Applications are reviewed and juried by a selection group.

 Applications are currently closed.